RahmanKM/neocortexapi/source/MySEProject/sdr-to-bitmap.md

 ### DrawBitmap example for DateTime Encoder

 A DateTime encoder is a type of encoder that transforms datetime information such as dates and times into Sparse Distributed Representations (SDRs)
 We can make and use different types of encoder to visualize that particular type of data in order to visualize them.
 We can take a datetime data and encode them with DateTime encoder and visualize them with DrawBitMaps method.
-For this example we can take "08/03/2024 21:58:07" and send it through datetime encoder to get SDR.
+For this example we can take "08/03/2024 21:58:07" or any other datetime values and send it through datetime encoder to get SDR.

 ```csharp
 //taking the input